 Instead of opting for your running shoes for working out, I’d suggest exploring more general training shoes, cross-training shoes, and even barefoot shoes.
 These types of shoes will be better for working out and will support your maximal performance output.

-When combing through the endless training shoe options for working out, I’d suggest scaling selections per the specificity or specialty of your training style.
+When comparing the endless training shoe options for working out, I suggest scaling selections according to the specificity or specialty of your training style.

-By creating an ebb and flow approach, you can objectively identify which types of footwear would be best for your specific needs.
-Basically, this will help you from buying something like a super HIIT-focused training shoe for barbell training.
+By creating an ebb-and-flow approach, you can objectively identify which types of footwear would be best for your specific needs.
+Basically, this will help you avoid buying something like a super HIIT-focused training shoe for barbell training.

-Even though they’re both training shoes, their construction and performance will be very different.
+Even though they’re both training shoes, their construction and performance will differ.
 If you ever have questions about specific models, make sure you check out my individual shoe reviews or reach out to me personally and ask questions.

 Below, I made a little graph to highlight where each style of shoe can excel.
-Note, every shoe can technically work in the prescribed training sections below, but there will always be certain construction aspects designed for specific activities.
+Note that every shoe can technically work in the prescribed training sections below, but there will always be certain construction aspects designed for specific activities.

-- Barefoot Shoes: Best for lifting and HIIT-style training once you’ve acclimated to them.
+- Barefoot Shoes: Once you’ve acclimated to them, they’re best for lifting and HIIT-style training.
 They can also work for classes and athletic work, but I left them off here because you’ll need adequate time to acclimate to them before using them full-time for these styles of activities.

 - Training Shoes: Best for HIIT, classes, and athletic-focused training where the goal is not maxing out or lifting as much as possible on regular basis.
 These shoes will typically have thicker midsoles and outsoles to promote versatility.

-What’s most important is that you find a pair of shoes that actually matches your needs.
-There are endless construction features designed to promote performance in specific settings and having some idea of what you want, need, and prefer can be key for long-term success.
+What’s most important is finding a pair of shoes that matches your needs.
+There are endless construction features designed to promote performance in specific settings, and having some idea of what you want, need, and prefer can be key for long-term success.

 Takeaway Thoughts

-If you have any questions on this article, drop a comment below or feel free to reach out to me personally!
+If you have any questions about this article, please comment below or feel free to contact me personally!